Display to header level

 To create a brush pile, first build a base by placing four large logs, set 1 foot apart and parallel to each other, and then place four more logs of the same size, stacked perpendicular to the first logs.
 Add brush to the top and sides, starting with the larger limbs first, then adding smaller pieces until the pile is about 6 feet high and 6 feet wide.
 Gaps should be left withing the debris pile to allow wildlife to shelter within the debris pile.
 Do not compact the debris.

 Prescribed fire and spot-burning can be used to control invasives and give an advantage to native, fire-tolerant species.
 This can be effective for herbaceous invasive plants and invasive shrubs and small saplings.
 However, the use of prescribed fire and spot-burning should be carefully considered prior to implementation due to multiple factors.
 First, there are some species that may aggressively regrow after being exposed to fire (e.g., autumn-olive, black locust, ailanthus, kudzu).
 Land managers should research the most appropriate control methods for species being targeted to determine if fire is effective or not.
 Secondly, issues can arise from the misuse or improper application of fire.
 Third, local governments and fire companies may not be receptive to the use of fire to restore and maintain native biodiversity and ecosystem function.
 If you plan to use fire to manage natural lands, it is crucial to acquire any necessary permits, notify neighbors, and coordinate with local and state authorities and, of course, the local fire company.
-You will need to prove to these authorities that you are properly trained and equipped (see the Prescribed Fire chapter) to undertake this activity.
+You will need to prove to these authorities that you are properly trained and equipped (see Prescribed Fire) to undertake this activity.
 As with herbicides, only properly trained individuals should utilize fire as a management tool.

 To be effective and safe, weather and fuel conditions must meet narrow parameters (the burn prescription).
 Historically, it has usually been best to burn in early spring—mid-March to mid-April for herbaceous invasives, late April to early May for woody invasives—a time when many natural fuels reach a peak of flammability but weather conditions typically make containment simpler.
 Furthermore, invasives usually sprout earlier than native species, making them vulnerable to fire at a time when many natives are highly fire-tolerant.
 Late summer-early fall fires are feasible in certain communities, depending on fuel characteristics.
 They can be useful, for example, to counter the tendency of warm-season grasses in meadows to outcompete other graminoids and forbs and form a monoculture.
 Climate change impacts, such as extended periods of rain or dry spells, particularly in the spring, are making it more difficult to reliably burn within these time windows.
 Qualified fire crews are often fully committed, and together with uncooperative weather, unable to carry out all of their scheduled prescribed fires.
 Getting fire crew commitments early pays off.